Secrets Behind Company Intranets

-Free of any charge or sales pitches, here you can download a December 2015 Las Vegas presentation I gave at a professional conference on the subject of intranets:
+Here you can download a Las Vegas presentation I gave at a professional conference on the subject of intranets:

-Below is an expanded text version that contains very valuable additional knowledge that I provide here (also free of charge).
+Below is an expanded version that contains very valuable additional knowledge and lessons learned.

 Connecting The Dots